 Virtual Learning Network

-Each of the three sessions will feature health professions educators with experience collaborating with rural
+Each of the three sessions featured health professions educators with experience collaborating with rural

 communities to bring the best of education and recruitment to retention strategies.
-Following a brief
+Following the brief

-presentation, participants will have the opportunity to share their own issues and questions as well as ideas
+presentations, participants had the opportunity to share their own issues and questions as well as ideas

 for collaboration and sharing of best practices.

 These sessions took place April 7, May 5, and June 2, 2022.

 Findings from HPERC (Year 1) in Montana and North Dakota with an emphasis on how to utilize lessons learned.